-ACE is supporting Youth With A Mission (YWAM) India during the COVID-19 pandemic, as the nation reaches over 13,000 confirmed cases.
-This partnership with YWAM India has come due to the quick lockdown in India that has been extended indefinitely.
-Millions of daily...
+ACE is supporting India during the COVID-19 pandemic in partnerhisp with local organisation, as the nation reaches over 13,000 confirmed cases.
+This partnership has come due to the quick lockdown in India that has been extended indefinitely.
+Millions of daily wage...

 The Women Arise workshop to train up small business entrepreneurs mostly in jewelry making was launched in New Delhi, India with a view to scale up to an e-business platform for social entrepreneurs working with ACE in different capacities.
 The startup aims at training and empowering women entrepreneurs to impact the communities in which they serve.

 Training, coaching and follow up coaching continue to be a strong focus of ACE, using a variety of approaches from 2-day seminars to 3-month residential schools.
 In 2018, we held 6 different 1 to 5-day workshops with 28 students in India and 137 in Papua New Guinea.
 We continue to partner with the School of Transformational Business, training 18 in Singapore, 28 in Uganda,13 in Santiago and 12 in India taking the total of all entrepreneurs trained by ACE in 2018 to 236.

 An Entrepreneurs Story